-The Society stress tests its solvency balance sheet to calculate the SCR; ensuring that it has sufficient capital to withstand an extreme 1 in 200 year event measured over a 1 year time horizon.
+The Society stress tests its solvency balance sheet to calculate the SCR; ensuring that it has sufficient capital to withstand an extreme 1 in 200 year event measured over a one year time horizon.
 Stress testing is performed to establish the sensitivity of the Society's solvency to individual extreme events and quantifies each risk exposure in terms of capital impact, where capital impact is defined as the change in the value of the Society's asset holdings less the change in the value of its best estimate liabilities.

-As described earlier, the largest risks that the Society is exposed to are: currency, equity; lapse; expense; counterparty; spread and interest rate.
-The 1 in 200 year event assumptions and percentage change in Own Funds is set out in the following table.
+As described earlier, the largest risks that the Society is exposed to are: currency, equity; interest rate, lapse; counterparty; spread and operational.
+The 1 in 200 year event assumptions and percentage change in Own Funds is set out in the following table on the next page.